 iOS and Android mobile EHR apps: everything you need to know

-Mobile EHR on iOS and Android devices represents one of the major growth areas in the EHR market and has been documented as an effective way to improve practice efficiency.
-Accessing an EHR via tablet computers can decrease the total time physicians spend logged into workstations while on duty, improve the efficiency of inpatient medical care by facilitating earlier order entry, and decrease inpatient data management time, while increasing the time physicians spend interacting directly with patients.
+Mobile EHR on iOS and Android devices represent one of the major growth areas in the EHR market and has been documented as an effective way to improve practice efficiency.
+Mobile EHR means that you can access your system via tablet or mobile, and has been found to decrease the total time physicians spend logged into workstations while on duty, improve the efficiency of inpatient medical care by facilitating earlier order entry, and decrease inpatient data management time while increasing the time physicians spend interacting directly with patients.

-Further mobile device use in the clinical setting can result in qualitative gains through improved documentation, medical decision-making, and physician efficiency.
+Mobile device use in the clinical setting can result in qualitative gains through improved documentation, medical decision-making, and physician efficiency.
 As such, EHR vendors have shifted their focus to the prospects of mobile technology’s adoption by practices.
+As a result, mobile EHR software is on the rise - especially with the big move to offering more telehealth functionality since the unprecedented rise in online and virtual appointments in 2021.

 This guide provides a comprehensive look at mobile EHR apps and what they can offer your practice.
 Below, we cover: